SurajitBiswasPhysics/Pairs-Trading-Strategy-Project-/README.md

 5. **Train vs OOS Scatterplot** – Robustness check across all pairs.
 6. **Trade Returns Histogram (Best Pair)** – Risk distribution view.

-All plots are saved automatically in the `artifacts/` folder for LinkedIn showcase.

 ---